 Day trading is trading only within a day, i.e. all positions are closed before the market closes for the trading day, and the traders who participate in day trading are called day traders.
-In other words, day trading involves buying and selling financial instruments within a single trading day, in which day traders close their positions at the end of each day and will start afresh at the start of the next day.
+In other words, day trading involves buying and selling financial instruments within a single trading day, in which day traders close their positions at the end of each day and start afresh at the start of the next day.
 Day trading is also seen as a quick method of trading, which is in contrast with the well-thought strategies of long-term trades.
-Day trading, when started, was exclusive to financial terms and professional speculators only and most of the day traders were either bank or investment firm employees working as specialists in equity investment and fund management.
-However, with the invention of electronic trading and margin trading, nowadays, more and more individuals are actively participating in the same.
+Day trading, when started, was exclusive to financial terms and professional speculators only, and most of the day, traders were either bank or investment firm employees working as specialists in equity investment and fund management.
+However, with the invention of electronic trading and margin trading, more and more individuals nowadays are actively participating in the same.
 While it sounds simple, day trading is not meant for the part-timers because it demands time, focus, dedication, and a specific mindset, fast decision making, while you make money by executing a fairly large number of trades for a relatively small profit each time.

-Like any other trading method, day trading also has its share of profits and risks and mainly because of financial leverage and rapid returns involved in day trading, it can range from being extremely profitable to extremely unprofitable and high-risk profile traders can generate either huge percentage returns or huge percentage losses and because of this risk involved in the same, the traders trading in it are also known as bandits or gamblers by other investors.
-Presence of one of the following items make day trading a high-risk trading activity:
+Like any other trading method, day trading also has its share of profits and risks and mainly because of financial leverage and rapid returns involved in day trading, it can range from being extremely profitable to extremely unprofitable and high-risk profile traders can generate either huge percentage returns or huge percentage losses, and because of this risk involved in the same, the traders trading in it are also known as bandits or gamblers by other investors.
+The presence of one of the following items make day trading a high-risk trading activity:

 - Incompetent money management.

 - Inadequate risk capital with the accompanying excess stress of having to “survive”.